antononcube/RakuForPrediction-blog/Articles/LLM-over-Trump-vs-Anderson.md

 In this notebook we ingest the text of the slip opinion [No. 23-219, "Donald J. Trump, petitioner, v.
-Norma Anderson, et al."](https://www.supremecourt.gov/opinions/23pdf/23-719_19m2.pdf) of Supreme Court of the United States, [SCUS1], and analyze it using Large Language Models (LLMs).
+Norma Anderson, et al."](https://www.supremecourt.gov/opinions/23pdf/23-719_19m2.pdf) of the Supreme Court of the United States, [SCUS1], and analyze it using Large Language Models (LLMs).

 In order to do the LLM analysis we ingest and file two dedicated prompts from the GitHub repository "Fabric", [DMr1]: